akka/alpakka/docs/src/main/paradox/udp.md

 Java
 : @@snip ($alpakka$/udp/src/test/java/akka/stream/alpakka/udp/UdpTest.java) { #bind-address }

 A Flow created from `Udp.bindFlow` will bind to the given address.
-All messages coming from the network to the bound address will be sent downstream.
-Messages received from the upstream will be sent to their corresponding destination addresses.
+All datagrams coming from the network to the bound address will be sent downstream.
+Datagrams received from the upstream will be sent to their corresponding destination addresses.

 The flow materializes to the @scala[`Future[InetSocketAddress]`]@java[`CompletionStage[InetSocketAddress]`] which